codr7/forthy2/README.md

 ```

 ### macros
-Macros are methods which are called at compile time and potentially consume arguments from the input stream. `|` may be used to trigger compile time evaluation.
+Macros are methods which are mostly called at compile time and often consume arguments from the input stream. `|` may be used to trigger compile time evaluation for any expression.

-The following example pushes `1` and `5` at compile time, which are then added and printed when compiling the final expression. `3` and `7` are pushed at run time and added.
+The following example pushes `1` and `5` at compile time, which are then added and printed while compiling the final expression. `3` and `7` are pushed and added at run time.

 ```
   |1 3 |5 7 + |{+ dump}